qifeng86/qifeng-homework9/README.md

 # Test

-To test aplication, run the following:
+To test aplication, do the following:

 Answer each question and verify your answers in auto generated readme file